rormiston/SwigAutomation/README.md

 $ wrap -f locatevalue -u "double LocateValue(double magic_number, int top, double precision)" -c++ True
 ```

-Check the directory and you should see a number of new files, including *locatvalue.py*.
+Check the directory and you should see a number of new files, including *locatevalue.py*.
 Now
 you can import it like any other Python module.
-In Ipython, I'll load the pure python function
+In IPython, I'll load the pure python function
 and the newly wrapped function and compare run times.
 It looks something like this

 ```